General

 If you have an outstanding loan balance and take a cash distribution, the outstanding loan amount and accrued interest will be treated as a taxable distribution for the tax year in which the distribution takes place.
 Mandatory income tax withholding for the outstanding loan amount will be added to the withholding total for the cash amount being taken.
 If you take a rollover distribution, when your Form 1099-R is issued, you will report the outstanding loan balance that is taxable as income on your personal tax filing.
 All taxes due for the outstanding loan balance will be due when taxes are filed.

 If you are not eligible for a loan, your account balance may not meet the plan's minimum loan value or if you have existing loan balances, you may already be at the maximum number of loans allowed by the plan.
-In addition, your employer has the discretion to deny a loan request, and some plans may not allow for loans.
+You may check with your plan administrator for additional details about your plan's loan policy.

 The IRS sets limits to the amounts available to borrow from a retirement plan.
 In general, you can borrow the lesser of 50% of your vested account balance or $50,000 minus your highest outstanding loan balance during a rolling 12-month period, or as determined by your plan.